-Over the years, the Arab towns in Israel have gone through a gradual process of development going from a rural texture to a dense urban texture.
-In most towns or cities, the mentioned process was not based or guided by proper planning, instead they grew and expanded randomly from a dense historical core.

-The Arab population in Israel grew sevenfold during the first 50 years since the establishment of the state.
-Despite this, in national and local master plans, the scope of the lands designated for residential use remained with no change, and the restriction actions on them increased through different methods, whether it is by land expropriation, the imposition of significant borders and barriers, and reduction in the designations of the areas and land uses.

-When speaking of Kufur Qassim, my hometown that is located in the central district, making it a very strategic location.
-The land use restrictions lead along several spatial, economic, social and environmental issues, all of which have negative impacts on the development of the city.
+Over the years, Arab towns in Israel have undergone a gradual process of development, from a rural texture to a dense urban texture.
+In most towns and cities, this process was not based on or guided by proper planning; instead, these areas grew and expanded randomly from a dense historical core.
+After the establishment of Israel, the Arab population grew sevenfold in the first 50 years.
+Despite this, in national and local master plans, the scope of lands designated for residential use did not change, and the restrictions on them increased through methods such as land expropriation, the imposition of significant borders and barriers, and a reduction in the designations of these areas and land uses.
+In the context of Kufur Qassim, which is located in the highly strategic central district, land-use restrictions are associated with several spatial, economic, social, and environmental issues, all of which have negative impacts on city development.

-The project suggests a vision that utilizes the potential of the city's lands and its unique characteristics and shows an option to face the challenge of its expansion, while taking into consideration Kufur Qassim’s cultural and natural values, and creating a base for an orientation system to enrich the uses and empower the community.
-To deal with these challenges the Web project implements it’s vision using the concept of “Landscape of Recognition”.
-The vision presents an approach to revitalize the urban fabric through identifying and bring presence to the local values, it also emphasizes significant traffic axes, develops public centers and utilizes the olive groves to make them part of the whole web in general and of the open spaces network in particular.

-The project proposes a network of accessible public spaces that extends throughout the city and ranges through different stories and statements along the “recognitions” axis, from returning expropriated lands to their owners, strengthening and revitalizing the existing urban fabric, retrieving presence of natural and environmental values and the planning of a whole new area for urban development.
+The project outlines a vision that utilizes the potential of the city’s lands and its unique characteristics, creating an opportunity to address the challenges of expansion while considering Kufur Qassim’s cultural and natural values, as well as creating a base for an orientation system to enrich the uses and empower the community.
+To meet these goals, the concept “landscape of recognition” is used, in which the urban fabric is revitalized by identifying and giving presence to local values.
+This will also involve emphasizing significant traffic axes, developing public centers, and utilizing the location’s olive groves to make them part of the whole network in general and of the open spaces network in particular.
+In essence, the project proposes a network of accessible public spaces that extend throughout the city through different stories and statements along the “recognitions” axis, including returning expropriated lands to their owners, strengthening and revitalizing the existing urban fabric, revitalizing the presence of natural and environmental values, and planning new areas for urban development.

-Gali Schechner: Between cities and fields
+Gali Schechner: Between Cities and Fields